fabiobosisio/jsrw/README.md

-# RWJS: Command line reader and editor for JSON
+# JSRW: Command line reader and editor for JSON

-RWJS is a command line JSON reader and editor
+JSRW is a command line JSON reader and editor

 - [Commands](docs/cmds.md): list of all available commands